carpentries-incubator/SDC-EEGLAB/_episodes/09-ICA_analysis.md

 #### **Examine the IC ERP envelope plots with topographical maps**

-In contrast to plotting scalp channels with with topographical maps at specified time points, the IC ERP plot illustrates the IC envelopes (voltage min max at each time point) of each of the top contributing ICs.
-Each component has a fixed topographical projection be we see that the components vary over time with regards to the percentage of the data that they account for at the scalp (which appears as movement of topographical maps on the scalp surface).
+In contrast to plotting scalp channels with topographical maps at specified time points, the IC ERP plot illustrates the IC envelopes (voltage min max at each time point) of each of the top contributing ICs.
+Each component has a fixed topographical projection and we see that the components vary over time with regards to the percentage of the data that they account for at the scalp (which appears as movement of topographical maps on the scalp surface).

 ![ic topo fig]({{ page.root }}/fig/erp_ic_topo_fig.png)